Fact-driven Logical Reasoning for Machine Reading Comprehension: Experiments

+We conducted the experiments on three datasets.
+Two for specialized logical reasoning ability testing: ReClor \citep{yu2020reclor} and LogiQA \citep{ijcai2020-0501} and one for logical reasoning in dialogues: MuTual \citep{mutual}.

+We take RoBERTa-large \citep{2019arXiv190711692L} and DeBERTa-xlarge \citep{he2020deberta} as our backbone models for convenient comparison with previous works.
+We also compare our model with previous baseline models as listed in Table \ref{related-work}.
+For more details on datasets and baseline models, one can refer to Appendix \ref{detail_datasets}.

-We fine-tune RoBERTa-large as the backbone pre-trained language model for \textsc{Focal Reasoner}, which contains 24 hidden layers with hidden size 1,024.
-The overall model is end-to-end trained and updated by Adam \cite{2014arxiv1412.6980k} optimizer with an overall learning rate 8e-6 for ReClor and LogiQA, and 4e-6 for MuTual.
+The model is end-to-end trained and updated by Adam \citep{2014arxiv1412.6980k} optimizer with an overall learning rate of 8e-6 for ReClor and LogiQA, and 4e-6 for MuTual.
 The weight decay is $0.01$.
 We set the warm-up proportion during training to $0.1$.
-For graph encoders, we implement it using DGL\footnote{\url{https://www.dgl.ai/}}, an open-source lib of python.
+Graph encoders are implemented using DGL, an open-source lib of python.
 The layer number of the graph encoder is $2$ for ReClor and $3$ for LogiQA.
 The maximum sequence length is 256 for LogiQA and MuTual, and 384 for ReClor.
-The model is trained for $10$ epochs with a total batch size is 16 and an overall dropout rate $0.1$ on NVIDIA Tesla V100 GPU, which takes around 5 hours for ReClor and 10 hours for LogiQA.
+The model is trained for $10$ epochs with a total batch size of 16 and an overall dropout rate of $0.1$ on 4 NVIDIA Tesla V100 GPUs, which takes around 2 hours for ReClor and 4 hours for LogiQA.